ychalier/datamoshing/README.md

 Script | Description
 ------ | -----------
-[Drop h264 I-Frames](drop-h264-iframes/) | Removes every reference frames from a video, except the first one.
+[Drop h264 I-Frames](drop-h264-iframes/) | Removes every reference frames from a video, except the first one. (poorly works) [Drop Xvid I-Frames](drop-xvid-iframes/) | Removes every reference frames from a video, except the first one. (works great!)
 [Optical Flow Transfer](optical-flow-transfer/) | Transfer optical flow from one video to an image.
 [Audacity Scripting](audacity-scripting/) | Frame by frame datamoshing relying on Audacity.